sepanc/O365-Web-Directory/README.md

 * [Set up your Office 365 development environment](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment).
 * A registered Azure application.
 The application must have the following permissions:
     * Windows Azure Active Directory
-        * Enable sign-on and read user's profiles.
+        * Enable sign-on and read user's profiles
     * Microsoft Graph
-        * Read graph data
+        * Read and write all user's full profiles
 * The registered Azure application also needs to have http://localhost:8080/ set as a reply URL.

 <a name="configure"/>